smjuni/MechaCar_Statistical_Analysis/README.md

 ### <center> MechaCar vs. The Competition: </center>
 <center> <b>Which is more Cost Effective by Year</b> </center>

-Our analysis will evaluate the mean total yearly cost of the MechaCar as compared to the competition.
+Our analysis will evaluate the mean total yearly cost of the MechaCar as compared to a competitor.
 Our study will collect monthly data over five years from a random sampling of users, controlling for climate and weather conditions to try to minimize the extraneous variables.

 **What metric or metrics are you going to test?**

 The metrics we will test are:
 - Initial Cost : Total Cost to purchase
-- Maintenance Costs: repairs, preventative care etc.
+- Maintenance Costs: repairs, preventative services etc.
-- Running Costs: Incorporate MPG multiplied by mean gas price for each month/year.
+- Running Costs:  MPG multiplied by mean gas price for each month.
+- Total Cost: The three above variables added together each month.

 **What is the null hypothesis or alternative hypothesis?**
-The null hypothesis is that there is no statistical difference in yearly cost over the five year span.
+The null hypothesis is that there is no statistical difference in mean consumer cost between the two vehicles per year over the five year span.

-Hypothesis: The MechaCar has a higher or lower cost to consumer than the competition per year over the 5 year time period.
+Hypothesis: The MechaCar has a higher or lower mean cost to consumer than the competition per year over the 5 year time period.

 **What statistical test would you use to test the hypothesis?
 And why?**
-Two-Sample T-test - comparing MechaCar to the Competitor Measures of central tendency (Mean, Median, SD and Variance) for each cost factor.
+Two-Sample T-test - comparing MechaCar to the Competitor.

+The Two Sample T-test would be the best statistical test to investigate this analysis because we are comparing two samples (the Mechacar Data and the Competition Data) over time.
+The two-sample T-test will evaluate if there is a statistical difference between the means of the MechaCar and the Competition.

+The following T-Tests will be administered in order to give us the full picture:

+1. Initial Cost - MechaCar vs Competition
+2. Maintenance cost per month, over the 5 year time span - MechaCar vs Competition
-Linear Regression- Running costs over the five years
+3. Running Costs - Running costs per month, over the 5 years for MechaCar vs Competition
+4. Total Costs - A comparison between the MechaCar and the chosen competition per month for the 5 year time period.

+In order to run the two-sample t-tests, we will need to ensure that the data follows the two-sample t-test assumptions by doing some exploratory measures of central tendency.

 **What data is needed to run the statistical test?**

-The datasets needed for both the MechaCar and the Competition to conduct this analysis are:
+A large sample size of MechaCar and Competitor history datasets are needed to conduct this analysis.
+Within these sets, the required data is:
 - Sale price for each vehicle, before taxes
 - Maintenance records and price/frequency of services
+- MPG of each vehicle, tested monthly
-- MPG and Average monthly fuel cost per gallon
+- Average monthly fuel cost per gallon
+- A Total Costs variable is created, where the above costs are totalled and the mean is derived, by month, for 5 years.

 Assumptions

 The data is available for at least 5 years.
-The data is for the first 5 years of a new vechicle of either the competition or MechaCar and
+The data is for the first 5 years of a new vehicle of either the competition or MechaCar.